-Why It's Best to Pay High Interest Rate Credit Cards First
+Why It's Best to Pay Your Highest Interest Rate Credit Cards First

 Let's say you have two credit cards.